Mission and Functions of the Committee

 The duties of the Committee will include providing guidance to the Commission, to gather data and information, and to perform those analyses that are necessary to respond to the questions or matters before it.

-At this final meeting of the Committee's current term, the CAC considered a recommendation from its No Surprise Billing Task Force regarding the clarity of charges at point of sale and on bills.
+At this meeting, the Committee considered a recommendation from its Robocalls Working Group regarding blocking of unwanted calls.
 The Committee also received briefings from Commission staff on issues of interest to the Committee.
+A limited amount of time was available on the agenda for comments from the public.